JingqinGao/PUI2015/HW8/Review3_saf537.md

 Missing unit for x-axis (years?)

 It is good to normalized the data.
-The only thing I'm not clear is what does 'average male/female age' here mean?
+The plot itself is nice and clean, the only thing I'm not clear is what does 'average male/female age' here mean?
 Does the author trying to show average male/female age by time slice? or just simply the age distribution of the riders?